-The cost of housing on Cape Cod and the wages that are paid on the Cape immediately create a yawning gap for many individuals and families.
+- The cost of housing on Cape Cod and the wages that are paid on the Cape immediately create a yawning gap for many individuals and families.
 Accordingly, a lot of people are working a lot of hours.
-Some may have to work during Town Meeting, especially if it stretches over several nights, as it routinely does in Bourne.
+Some may have to work during Town Meeting.
 One parent, especially a young one, might have to take care of the children while the other parent works.
 Or both may be too exhausted to go to Town Meeting and get up early the next morning to go back to work.

-Let’s be honest.
-For many people, Bourne is a bedroom between lengthy commutes.
-They could just as soon live in a different community.
+- Let’s be honest.
+For many people, Mashpee is a bedroom between lengthy commutes.
+They could just as soon live in a different place.
 Their lives are elsewhere.

-Town Meeting historically worked well in small communities composed of several hundred, or perhaps a thousand or two, people.
-At present, about 20,000 people live in Bourne.
+- Town Meeting historically worked well in small communities composed of several hundred, or perhaps a thousand or two, people.
+At present, about 14,000 people live in Mashpee.

 And if all had a voice in such a gathering, how quickly could the business of the town be conducted?

-Here’s an alternative way to look at electoral participation: As long as most people stay away, New England Town Meeting effectively provides the best of all possible local governance worlds.
+Here’s another way to look at it: As long as most people stay away, New England Town Meeting effectively provides the best of all possible local governance worlds.

 When people care about something, they show up and express themselves.
 That goes for meetings of the board of selectmen, of the school committee, of the planning board.
 And it definitely goes for Town Meeting, where any voter possesses as much electoral power as a selectman or a school committee member, and has just as much right to speak.